 - Gum disease risk - a study suggested that smoking cannabis raises the risk of developing gum disease, regardless of whether the user smokes tobacco.

-- Reduced brain function - regular cannabis users who started before they were 15 years old scored worse on brain tests than their counterparts who started later in life, researchers found.
+- Reduced brain function - researchers found that regular cannabis users who started before they were 15 years old scored worse on brain tests than their counterparts who started later in life.

-- Acute memory loss - smokers of potent cannabis strains may have a greater risk of acute memory loss.
-Skunk is an example of such a cannabis strain.
+- Acute memory loss - smokers of potent cannabis strains (skunk, for instance) may have a greater risk of acute memory loss.

 - Alters human DNA - a British study found compelling evidence that cannabis smoke damages human DNA in such a way that the user could become more susceptible to developing cancer.

-- Testicular cancer - males who use marijuana frequently or long-term may have a considerably higher risk of developing testicular cancer, researchers at Fred Hutchinson Cancer Research Center found.
+- Testicular cancer - males who use marijuana frequently or long-term may have a considerably higher risk of developing testicular cancer, according to researchers at Fred Hutchinson Cancer Research Center.

 Cannabis, like other analgesics, can cause dependence and addiction.
 Over time, the persistent overstimulation of the endocannabinoid system can cause changes in the brain that result in addiction; this is much more likely in people who start using marijuana when young and who are heavy users.